Preparing the material from the coconut trunk (Cocos nucifera L.) to adsorb congo red in aqueous

-In this study, coconut trunks were used to prepare material.
-Its characteristics, such as surface area, structure, and morphology, were determined using BET, XRD, FT-IR, and SEM methods.
+In this study, coconut trunks were used to prepare the materials.
+Material characteristics, such as surface area, structure, and morphology, were determined using BET, XRD, FT-IR, and SEM methods.
 BET results showed that when coconut tree powder is heated at high temperatures, organic compounds decompose, creating many pores, increasing the surface area (the sample heated at 900 oC has a specific surface area of 535.156 m²/g).
-The material morphological structure through SEM images showed that its surface is rough, with many voids and cubic shapes, so that the Congo Red molecules can be adsorbed on the material’s surface.
+The material's morphological structure through SEM images showed that the material surface is rough, with many voids and cubic shapes, so that the Congo Red molecules can be adsorbed on the material’s surface.
 The adsorption capacity (qe) survey reached the highest value of 57.92 mg/g at a concentration of 135 ppm, the qmax value was 65.7895 (mg/g), the KL constant was 0.383 (l/mg) with the correlation coefficient R2 of 0.9987, the Congo red adsorption isotherm on the material followed the Langmuir isotherm model, the adsorption kinetics followed the pseudo-second-order kinetic equation.

 Aminu, I., Gumel, S. M., Ahmad, W. A., & Idris, A. A. (2020).
 Adsorption isotherms and kinetic studies of congo-red removal from waste water using activated carbon prepared from jujube seed.
 American Journal of Analytical Chemistry, 11, 47. https://doi.org/10.4236/ajac.2020.111004